AZ-400: Designing and Implementing Microsoft DevOps Solutions

 <h1>Welcome to the KodeKloud Blog</h1>

-<p>This is a change that was automatically pushed!</p>
+<p>This change was deployed automatically via CI/CD.</p>

-git commit -m "new blog update"
+git commit -m "Update homepage content"

 git push